-Tucked away in idyllic isolation on Mexico’s Caribbean coast, the Grand Bahia Principe Coba resort is an ideal destination for active and adventurous family holidays.
+Tucked away on Mexico’s idyllic Caribbean coast, the Grand Bahia Principe Coba resort is perfect for active family holidays.
 Especially if you have a rampant toddler who loves the sea!

 White sand beaches, crystal-clear Caribbean waters, relentless sunshine, amazing food, dozens of swimming pools, non-stop cocktails and even its own kids’ water park – Grand Bahia Principe Coba is the only place I’ve ever been on holiday that I honestly couldn’t pick a single fault with.

 We used to hate the thought of all-inclusive package holidays, but since we first came to the Riviera Maya in 2011 we’ve been desperate to come back.
 The whole Grand Bahia Principe complex is so big you could spend weeks here without getting round the whole place, swimming in every pool, eating in every restaurant, drinking in every bar, or doing all of the awesome activities that are laid on for guests.

 Our little boy Sonny turned 20 months old the day we flew from Manchester to Mexico, and as well as surprising us by how much he seemed to enjoy the 10-hour flight, he surprised us even more with how much he threw himself into the entire holiday.
 Whether it was flying down water slides, running through waves, meeting the local wildlife, dancing to live music, riding golf carts around the resort, demolishing platefuls of fresh pasta or just playing with his bucket and spade on the beach, the little champ had the time of his life.
 We never had to worry about what to feed him next, or what activity to do with him next, because it was all right on our doorstep.